Ronnie Landfield: Recent work

 In 1994 Landfield presided over two public panel discussions at the New York Studio School and the Tenri Institute both in Manhattan called Cool and Collected or Too Hot to Handle.
+In February 1994, he began teaching painting and drawing at the Art Students League of New York.
 In 1995 he curated Seven Painters at the Nicholas/Alexander Gallery in SoHo, an exhibition that featured seven important abstract painters whose careers began in the mid to late 1960s, some of whom hadn't been shown for many years.
 In 1996 Landfield had a solo exhibition in Sapporo, Japan and lectured there on American art.
 In 1997 he aided colleague Ronald Davis's creation of an educational website highlighting abstract art from the 1960s.
 He was represented by the Salander/O'Reilly Gallery in New York from 1997 until 2007.
 In October 2005 he had a solo exhibition of his paintings accompanied by a solo show of sculpture by Peter Reginato at the Heidi Cho Gallery in Chelsea.